Global logarithmic deformation theory: Toroidal crossing degenerations to

 This is equivalent to that $(\overline\M_{X_0},f^*(1_{S_0}))$ is locally isomorphic to $(\cP,\bar\rho)$ as a sheaf of monoids with a distinguished section.
 Namely, since $(\cP,\bar\rho)$ has no non-trivial automorphisms, the local isomorphisms glue to a global isomorphism, and then we obtain a section of $s \in \widehat{\cL\cS}_V$.
 The argument which shows that $\cL\cS_V \subseteq \widehat{\cL\cS}_V$ is well-defined now shows that in fact $s \in \cL\cS_V$.

 Locally, every section $s \in \cL\cS_V$ arises from a toroidal crossing degeneration---at least when $R$ is complete.
-By the Cohen structure theorem, we have $R = \kk\llbracket t\rrbracket$ in this case.
+By the Cohen structure theorem, we have $R = \kk\lsem t\rsem$ in this case.

-\begin{lemma} Let $R = \kk\llbracket t\rrbracket$, and let $(V,\cP,\bar\rho)$ be a toroidal crossing space where $V$ is an affine scheme.
+\begin{lemma} Let $R = \kk\lsem t\rsem$, and let $(V,\cP,\bar\rho)$ be a toroidal crossing space.
 Let $s \in \cL\cS_V$ be a section.
-Then there is a toroidal crossing degeneration $f: X \to S$ to $V$ which induces $s \in \cL\cS_V$. \end{lemma} \begin{proof} Let $f_0: X_0 \to S_0$ be the log morphism corresponding to $s \in \cL\cS_V$.
+Then every geometric point $\bar v \in V$ has an \'etale neighborhood $W$ such that there is a toroidal crossing degeneration $f: X \to S$ to $V|_W$ which induces $s \in \cL\cS_V$.\footnote{The proof of a somewhat stronger statement in an earlier version of the manuscript is wrong.} \end{lemma} \begin{proof} Let $f_0: X_0 \to S_0$ be the log morphism corresponding to $s \in \cL\cS_V$.
 Then $f_0: X_0 \to S_0$ is log smooth, saturated, and vertical.
-In particular, we can lift it as a log smooth morphism order by order to any $S_k = \Spec \kk[t]/(t^{k + 1})$, thus obtaining log smooth morphisms $f_k: X_k \to S_k$.
-As explained in Chapter~\ref{alg-degen-sec}, we can find an affine morphism $f: X \to S$ of finite type which induces $f_k: X_k \to S_k$ after base change on the level of underlying schemes.
-Due to the openness of the flat locus, we can assume that $f: X \to S$ is flat after shrinking $X$.
-The local model $V(\sigma) \times \bAA^{d - r} \to S_0$ of $f_0: X_0 \to S_0$ together with Lemma~\ref{rel-Artin-approx} shows that $f: X \to S$ is a toroidal crossing degeneration after possibly further shrinking $X$.
-It also shows that the induced log structure on $X_0$ is locally isomorphic to $s \in \cL\cS_V$; more precisely, they coincide after pull-back along \emph{the same} \'etale morphism.
-Hence both log structures define locally the same section of $\cL\cS_V$, and thus they coincide. \end{proof}
+Every geometric point $\bar v \in V$ admits a strict \'etale neighborhood $g_0: W_0 \to X_0$ such that there is a strict \'etale morphism By shrinking $W_0$, we can assume that it is affine.
+Lemma~\ref{etale-map-lift} shows that there is an \'etale morphism of finite type $h: W \to L$ of schemes, where $L := U_S(\sigma) \times \bAA^{d - r}$ is the base change of the local model to $S = \Spec \CC\lsem t\rsem$.
+Now $W \to S$ is a toroidal crossing degeneration, and the divisorial log structure defined by $t = 0$ is the given log structure on $W_0$ after restriction to the central fiber. \end{proof}

 This justifies the choice of $\cL\cS_V \subseteq \widehat{\cL\cS}_V$: every toroidal crossing degeneration to $V$ whose ghost sheaf is isomorphic to $(\cP,\bar\rho)$ induces a section of $\cL\cS_V$, and every section of $\cL\cS_V$ arises locally from a toroidal crossing degeneration.